steunix/passweaver-gui/docs/index.md

   - `user_managed`: if true, non-admin can create and delete folders; false otherwise
 - `generate_password_length`: Generator password length (minimum is 8)
 - `http_cache_size_mb`: Internal HTTP cache size in MB (used by Undici lib); minimum is 1
+- `auth`:
+  - `google_oauth2`:
+    - `enabled`: if true, you can login with Google OAuth2.
+Keep in mind that in this case your environment needs to have these variables:
+      - `GOOGLE_CLIENT_ID`: Your Google Client ID
+      - `GOOGLE_CLIENT_SECRET`: Your Google Client secret
+      - `REDIRECT_URI`: The redirect URI Google has to call after authentication.
+It must be `https://yourserver`/login/google/callback

 ## Environment